 Like RCTs, ITS designs can receive high, moderate, or low ratings for causal evidence.
 A study gets a moderate rating if it meets the criteria for ITS.1, ITS.2a, and ITS.3; otherwise, the study receives a low rating.
-Studies also satisfying Criterion ITS.2b and Criterion ITS.4 can be highly rated.8 Additionally, research designs that analyze groups of people over time (for example, states or companies) must satisfy Criterion ITS.5.
+In addition to the previous three criteria, studies also satisfying Criterion ITS.2b and Criterion ITS.4 can receive a high evidence rating.
+Finally, research designs that analyze groups of people over time (for example, states or companies) must satisfy Criterion ITS.5.